groonga/groonga/doc/source/reference/commands/select.rst

 ``match_escalation_threshold``
 """"""""""""""""""""""""""""""

-It specifies threshold to determine whether search storategy escalation is used or not.
+Specifies threshold to determine whether search storategy escalation is used or not.
 The threshold is compared against the number of matched records.
 If the number of matched records is equal to or less than the threshold, the search storategy escalation is